-This is the book African-Americans would use (when traveling) to know where to find a hotel or restaurant that would accept African-Americans.
-The traveler’s guide has all cities and states, and includes the addresses for the facilities it recommends .
-It is fascinating to look up your city and see what hotels, restaurants, and vacation spots (of those that have survived) that permitted the patronage of African-Americans in the 1950’s.
-The Green Book is from 1958; published by the Esso Men.
+This is the book used by African-Americans to identify hotels, motels and restaurants that would accept African-American patronage.
+The traveler’s guide lists cities and states, and includes the addresses for the facilities it recommends.
+This Green Book is dated from 1958; published by the Esso Men.

 This Real Estate and Personal Property tax document mentions “poll tax” for “Negro” J.A.
 Bebee, but it is signed W.T.
 Beebe in Beaufort County, North Carolina (in Washington “township”).
 Note that both the signed first and last names are different than the name printed on the front of the document, suggesting that the printed name on page one is a clerical error.
 This is historically very interesting because J.A.
 Beebe bought his freedom for $2300 and made a name for himself in Beaufort, North Carolina first as a pastor and then Bishop, establishing many CME churches around the country…